ezesoler/barcodereader/README.md

-# barcodereader
+# PWA Barcode Reader

-PWA Barcode Reader
+Progressive Web Apps barcode reader using ZXing library and adapted for Ionic